kitconcept/volto-light-theme/backend/README.md

 # kitconcept.voltolighttheme

-Example content for @kitconcept/volto-light-theme
+Behaviors and example content to be used by @kitconcept/volto-light-theme

 ## Features

-### Content Types

-- TBD

 ### Initial content